M66B/FairEmail/docs/FAQ-ta-rIN.md

 Anything on this list is in random order and *might* be added in the near future.

-## 常见请求添加的功能
+## Frequently requested features

 The design is based on many discussions and if you like you can discuss about it [in this forum](https://forum.xda-developers.com/android/apps-games/source-email-t3824168) too.
 The goal of the design is to be minimalistic (no unnecessary menus, buttons, etc) and non distracting (no fancy colors, animations, etc).
 All displayed things should be useful in one or another way and should be carefully positioned for easy usage.
 Fonts, sizes, colors, etc should be material design whenever possible.
-The goal of the design is to be minimalistic (no unnecessary menus, buttons, etc) and non distracting (no fancy colors, animations, etc).
-All displayed things should be useful in one or another way and should be carefully positioned for easy usage.
-Fonts, sizes, colors, etc should be material design whenever possible.

-## 常见问题解答
+## Frequently Asked Questions

 * [(1) Which permissions are needed and why?](#user-content-faq1)
 * [(2) Why is there a permanent notification shown?](#user-content-faq2)